chrisgaulke/chrisgaulke.github.io/sites/content/claatu.md

 <p align="center"><img src="/sites/docs/images/claatu/claatu_counts.png" width="500" align="middle"/> </p>

 <div>
 <b>2.</b> Now that we have the ClaaTU ready tree we can get to work.
 The next script that we will run will take in a tab delimited table of OTU counts.
-You should have this from you microbiome analysis.
+You should have this from your microbiome analysis.
 Note that ClaaTU will not recognize a biom formatted table, so be sure to convert your biom table to text format.
 </div>

 <br>